1919 peace celebrations

 On 12 November 1918, communities throughout New Zealand celebrated the news that an armistice had been signed between the Allies and Germany the previous day.
 The celebrations were enthusiastic and heartfelt, but they were also spontaneous and inevitably somewhat rambling affairs.
 Premature reports of an armistice several days earlier raised doubts about whether the 11 November armistice was official, and in some areas celebrations were marred by the 1918 influenza pandemic.

-The armistice did not mark the official end of the war; the terms of peace had not yet been agreed.
+The armistice did not mark the official end of the war; the terms of peace had not yet been signed.
 Almost immediately, communities throughout New Zealand and the Empire began to plan elaborate peace celebrations that would mark the official end of the war in a manner befitting the sacrifices that had been made.

 Initial proposals